Skip to main content

 Revenue Platform

-A centralized online tax payment and management portal built for the Financial Comptroller General Office (FCGO).
+A tax payment and receipt management portal built during my internship for Nepal's Financial Comptroller General Office.

 Sole developer.
 Designed the system architecture, built all four modules, and handled deployment during a summer internship at FCGO.